-In the U.S., the average cost of a wedding is between $30,000 and $50,000.
+In the U.S., the average cost of a wedding for 2021 is between $22,000 and $25,000.
 If you’re a planner, you may be one of the few who’s been saving for this major life event for years – but many are not so well-situated.
-If you’re one who doesn’t have a healthy savings account earmarked for this purpose, you may be considering a wedding loan.
+If you’re one who doesn’t have healthy savings account earmarked for this purpose, you may be considering a wedding loan.
 When you’re considering financing your wedding, you are probably asking “are wedding loans worth it”?

 I’ll answer that question in full detail below.
 Before I do, I think it’s important to define wedding loans first.